bheimbu/evolutionary_ecology/docs/source/second_week.rst

   - Draw a phylogenetic tree of the six major groups of Oribatida.
   - Write the names of the major groups on the branches and the species' names at the tips.

-  Take a picture of your drawing and upload it on `owncloud <https://owncloud.gwdg.de/index.php/s/OA626D9jAiUfDrP>`_.
+  Take a picture of your drawing and upload it `here <https://owncloud.gwdg.de/index.php/s/OA626D9jAiUfDrP>`_.